JJ Lehto: Post-Formula One career

 In 2001 Lehto joined Finnish television as an expert race commentator and remained a mainstay at MTV3's Finnish Formula One race broadcasts (and also for the pay-channel MTV3 MAX) until 2010, alongside Oskari Saari.

-Boating accident
+Boating incident

-On 17 June 2010, Lehto was involved in a boating accident in Ekenäs.
-The accident happened when the boat carrying Lehto and his friend, whose identity was not released, hit the base of a bridge in a canal.
-Lehto was injured and the other man was killed in the accident.
-Lehto had been drinking throughout the day and was heavily intoxicated at the time of the accident.
+On 17 June 2010, Lehto was involved in a boating incident in Ekenäs.
+The incident happened when the boat carrying Lehto and his friend, whose identity was not released, hit the base of a bridge in a canal.
+Lehto was injured and the other man was killed in the incident.
+Lehto had been drinking throughout the day and was heavily intoxicated at the time of the incident.